carlos-biosca/2025-frontend-test/frontend/README.md

 ## How to use

-2. Install the dependencies with `npm install`
+1. Start the server with `npm run server`
-3. Start the server with `npm run server`
+2. Open a new console and navigate to the frontend directory `cd frontend`
-4. Open a new console and navigate to the frontend directory `cd frontend`
+3. Install frontend dependencies with `npm install`
-5. Install frontend dependencies with `npm install`
+4. Run the frontend development server with `npm run dev`
-6. Run the frontend development server with `npm run dev`
+5. Open a tab in `http://localhost:5173/`

 ## Steps